-The Yellow River civilization is one of the oldest in the world, and is also the main source of Chinese civilization.
+The Yellow River civilization or Huanghe civilization is China's most ancient civilization and one of the oldest in the world.
+The Yellow River civilization is also the main source of Chinese civilization.

 In Chinese history, the Yellow River is not just a river; it stands for the origins of culture and civilization.
 It played an important role in the early development of Chinese civilization.